Yellow-spotted honeyeater

 The yellow-spotted honeyeater (Meliphaga notata) is a species of bird in the family Meliphagidae.
 It is also known as the lesser lewin.
 The bird is endemic to northern Queensland.
 The bird's common name refers to the yellow patch that members of the species have behind their eyes.

-The yellow-spotted honeyeater is olive, brown, and gray in color.
+The yellow-spotted honeyeater is olive, brown, and gray in colour.
 The bird's weight ranges from around 23 to 30 grams, and the wingspan ranges from about 8 to 9 centimeters.
 The species contains two subspecies, which are known as Meliphaga notata notata and Meliphaga notata mixta.
 Yellow-spotted honeyeaters are aggressive and have a loud and metallic call.

 Taxonomy

 The yellow-spotted honeyeater belongs to the order Passeriformes and the family Meliphagidae.
 The species may consist of two subspecies: Meliphaga notata notata and Meliphaga notata mixta.
 The former was described by Gould in 1867 and the latter by Matthews in 1912.
 The specific epithet notata derives from the Latin notatus, meaning 'spotted' or 'marked'.

 A bird similar to the yellow-spotted honeyeater was described in 1844.